zonika/intro-to-json-and-ajax.js-web-0715-public/README.md

 }
 ```
 *  It's easier to ship if the company dismantles it

 ```javascript
 JSON.stringify(chestOfDrawers)
   --> '{"color":"red","numberOfDrawers":4}'
 ```

 *  Now it's in flat pack form making it easier to transport.
 (Notice in JSON all properties get  double quotes and strings also get double quotes.
 In fact single quotes are forbidden.
 Numbers and booleans do not neccesarily need quotes.
 All other syntax rules follow the same as Javascript Object notation rules.)
-*  To ship/get the furniture, you use To "assemble" the furniture you receive, you have to rebuild it. the chest-of-drawers (using $.parseJSON();).
+*  To ship/get the furniture, you use To "assemble" the furniture you receive, you have to rebuild it. the chest-of-drawers (using jQuery's `$.parseJSON()` function).
 It's now back in an object form.

-##Instructions:
+## Code Along

 1. Create "ride" that will behave as seen below:
 ```javascript
   ride.make